 - Funders fund their priorities, not yours.
 Foundations and government agencies have funding priorities based on the issues of interest to them and in keeping with their missions.
 Not only do they have specialized interests, but they also have targeted outcomes they want to see realized.
 In awarding grants, their goal is to identify organizations that can bring about these desired outcomes.
 In other words, funders are not supporting your mission as much as their vision.
 This isn't to say that a funder doesn't support the mission of your organization.
 They may, but it isn't why they're giving you money.
 Funders are looking for a fit between what they want to achieve and what your organization can accomplish.

 - It's difficult to find grants that cover general operating expenses.
-Funders typically fund projects--because it's through projects that they realize their goals--and rarely give out grants for general operating costs.
+Funders typically fund projects, because it's through projects that they realize their goals, and rarely give out grants for general operating costs.
 While funders do contribute to overhead costs through the project budget, it's rare to see grants dedicated exclusively to covering general operating expenses.
 Funders want the grant to cover costs directly linked to the funded project, not administrative costs.
-It's ideal when there's a fit between your interests and the funder's but this doesn't always happen.
+It's ideal when there's a fit between your interests and the funder's, but this doesn't always happen.
 If you accept a grant, you'll also have to accept limits on how you spend the money.

 - Grants often come with demanding reporting requirements.
 Writing the grant application can be the easy part.
-After you win the grant you will be subject to reporting requirements.
+After you win the grant, you will be subject to reporting requirements.
 Annual or semi-annual program reports are common requirements, but sometimes a funder may also request quarterly financial reports.
 If you don't have staff already in place to handle both technical and financial reporting, receiving a grant is a mixed blessing.
 Before you apply for a grant, particularly if it is a small grant of $45,000 or less, review the reporting requirements and estimate how much staff time it will take to prepare the reports.
-Multiply the hours by the applicable hourly rate to get an estimate of how much the grant will cost to maintain.
+Multiply the number of hours by the applicable hourly rate to get an estimate of how much the grant will cost to maintain.
 The administrative costs of the grant may outweigh the benefits.

 Do All Types of Grants Have the Same Drawbacks?